GianlucaGuarini/threejs-amd-bootstrap/README.md

 ### How to build

-Run the command `$ grunt` using your terminal from the project folder to create the ``dist`` where you will find all the files needed for the production environment
+Run the command `$ grunt` using your terminal from the project folder to create the ``dist`` folder where you will find all the files needed for the production environment

 ### LICENSE